Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Tips for First-Time Success

 • Go as a spectator first.
 It's way less stressful to learn the rhythm when your own cat isn't in a cage next to you.
+Most clubs welcome visitors and will happily point you toward the best seats in the house.

 • Practice at home.
 Set up a table and pretend to be the judge.